-The Department of Human Centered Design and Engineering (HCDE) is assigned space on the second, third, and fourth floors of Sieg Hall.
+The Department of Human Centered Design and Engineering (HCDE) is assigned space on the second, third, and fourth floors of Sieg Building.
 The Chair and Administrator are responsible for managing research and office space in a manner that is equitable and assures efficient use of this limited resource.

 HCDE Space Policy